Get News & Updates Directly To Your Inbox

-Share the News About Your Diagnosis Finding out you have cancer can put you and your family on an emotional rollercoaster.
-Although “cancer” is easy to pronounce, if you’ve just been diagnosed, it can be the hardest word to say.
+Learning you have cancer can be an emotional rollercoaster.
+Although “cancer” is easy to pronounce, it can be the hardest word to say when you’ve just been diagnosed.

-However, it’s healthy to talk with friends and family about it.
-Sharing the news with others can help you cope and relieve feelings of isolation and frustration.
-When you are ready, tell your loved ones about the diagnosis.
+Remember, it’s healthy to talk with your friends and family about it.
+Sharing the news can help you cope.
+It can relieve feelings of isolation and frustration.
+When you are ready, tell your loved ones about your diagnosis.

-Learn as much as you can about your cancer and treatment options.
-Being actively involved in the decision-making process can help you better understand your treatment.
-You’ll feel more in control and less worried about the road ahead.
+Making decisions about your treatment may seem overwhelming.
+There are many options when it comes to cancer treatments, so decisions may not always be straightforward.
+Learn as much as you can about your cancer and the treatment options available to you.
+When you’re actively involved in the decision-making process, it will help you better understand your treatment.
+Understanding can help you feel more in control and less worried about the road ahead.

-We have a team of registered nurses and social workers to help manage your needs through your treatment and recovery journey, making sure you get the best possible care.
-These care managers can be a lifeline to support services, such as:
+We have a team of registered nurses and social workers ready to help you through your treatment and recovery journey.
+Together, they’ll make sure you get the best possible care.
+These care managers can be a lifeline to support services.
+They will:

 Case managers also work with our teams of doctors and pharmacists to review your treatments and medicines.
-These reviews can help make sure there won’t be any harmful interactions with other drugs you’re taking.
-And they can find food restrictions that may need to be followed to prevent interference with a medicine.
+These reviews help prevent harmful interactions with any of the drugs you take.
+They let you know about any foods you need to avoid while taking certain medicines.

-Have you faced breast cancer?
-Share your story in the Comments.
+Are you facing breast cancer?
+Share your story in the comments.